 They gave you a chance to ask questions, get more information, and consult with your caseworker or representative.

 You agree to privately pay.
-You or your representative sign the agreement that has all the private pay information.
+You or your representative signed the agreement that has all the private pay information.

 The provider must give you a copy of the signed agreement.
 The provider cannot submit a claim to [CCO Name] for the covered service listed on the agreement.